grafana/tempo/docs/sources/tempo/traceql/metrics-queries/_index.md

 This powerful feature allows for ad-hoc aggregation of any existing TraceQL query by any dimension available in your traces, much in the same way that LogQL metric queries create metrics from logs.

 Traces are a unique observability signal that contain causal relationships between the components in your system.

+TraceQL metrics can help answer questions like this:

-Do you want to know how many database calls across all systems are downstream of your application?
+* How many database calls across all systems are downstream of your application?
-What services beneath a given endpoint are currently failing?
+* What services beneath a given endpoint are currently failing?
-What services beneath an endpoint are currently slow?
-TraceQL metrics can answer all these questions by parsing your traces in aggregate.
+* What services beneath an endpoint are currently slow?

+TraceQL metrics can help you answer these questions by parsing your traces in aggregate.

 TraceQL metrics are powered by the [TraceQL metrics API](https://grafana.com/docs/tempo/<TEMPO_VERSION>/api_docs/#traceql-metrics).

 ![Metrics visualization in Grafana](/media/docs/tempo/metrics-explore-sample-2.4.png)

-## Enable and use TraceQL metrics

-To use TraceQL metrics, you need to enable them on your Tempo database.
-Refer to [Configure TraceQL metrics](https://grafana.com/docs/tempo/<TEMPO_VERSION>/operations/traceql-metrics/) for more information.

-From there, you can either query the TraceQL metrics API directly (for example, with `curl`) or using Grafana (recommended).
-To run TraceQL metrics queries in Grafana, you need Grafana Cloud or Grafana 10.4 or later.
-No extra configuration is needed.
-Use a Tempo data source that points to a Tempo database with TraceQL metrics enabled.

 ## RED metrics, TraceQL, and PromQL